niamhbelton/Unsupervised-Motion-Artefact-Detection/README.md

 Code based on: https://github.com/lukasruff/Deep-SVDD

-xp_path is the directory to write the output files to
+Run the following commands before running the model.
+The 'xp_path' is the directory to write the output files to.

 ```
 cd Deep-SVDD